 The stack analysis’ projected deficit is conservative, as it assumes LSEs will contract with all existing and incremental resources known today.
 The stack analysis also assumes that all existing resources today (except for Redondo Beach) remain operational through summer 2022, incremental resources come online as expected, and LSEs are able to contract for all resources within the CAISO BAA, plus at least the five-year historical average level of resource adequacy (RA) imports.
 Additional assumptions and details pertaining to this exercise can be found in the Final 2021 Report of the SACCWIS.

 In addition to decisions associated with R.20-11-003 and further reinforcing the need for all available capacity, energy agencies have taken actions to ensure all viable resources are available to bolster grid reliability in coming years.
 For instance, the CPUC adopted D.19-11-016 on November 13, 2019, which ordered procurement of 3,300 MW of incremental resources with 50 percent required to be online by August 2021.
 Fossil-fueled resources, such as the OTC plants, are not considered a part of this 3,300 MW of procurement.
+As a part of a separate proceeding (R.20-05-003), the CPUC adopted D.21-06-035 on June 24, 2021, to address mid-term reliability needs of the electricity system within the CAISO’s BAA.
+This decision intends to address reliability needs by requiring at least 11,500 MW of additional procurement, with: 2,000 MW required by 2023; 6,000 MW required by 2024; 1,500 MW required by 2025; and 2,000 MW required by 2026.
+This procurement order is designed to achieve California’s greenhouse gas emissions reductions targets for 2030 and to keep California on a clear path to meeting the goal of 100 percent zero-carbon electricity resources by 2045.

 The CAISO recently acted to retain all viable resources in the near future.
 In 2020, the CAISO Board of Governors authorized the first-ever, system-level Reliability-Must-Run designation for approximately 400 MW of resources which had previously notified the CAISO of their intent to retire or mothball.
 A Reliability-Must-Run designation is used to contract with a resource that is in its retirement process for the purpose of maintaining local, system, and flexible capacity reliability needs.
 In April 2021, the CAISO Board of Governors authorized another system-level Reliability-Must-Run for 38 MW of capacity from a cogeneration power plant.
 Designating system-level Reliability-Must-Run indicates that all resources within the CAISO system are needed to maintain grid reliability, including Redondo Beach.
 It should be noted that these resources were included in the stack analysis conducted in early 2021, so projected shortfalls are based on analysis that included all existing and functional resources.